 In the next lines, I will try to explain as understandable as possible, how you will be able to access to the Zoom 5363 and how to change options like the WiFi password or the SSID.

-Changing the WiFi password on Zoom 5363
+Change the WiFi key on the Zoom 5363

 - Type the IP address 192.168.0.1